 - Higher productivity and quality levels (throughput and yields) during PCB production

 - Lower process costs and total costs of ownership versus conventional mask/film lithography during the pattern or solder mask process

-Key laser imaging components used in LIMATA‘s system solutions consisting of laser scan/beam units, UV-diode lasers and optics have been either developed internally or in-close cooperation with key component suppliers.
+Key imaging components used in LIMATA‘s system solutions consisting of DMD/DLP units, UV-LED & Laser diodes and optics have been either developed internally or in-close cooperation with key component suppliers.
 A fully in-house developed software platform completes LIMATA‘s system product offerings.